 To be considered for the Terry Foundation Incoming Freshman Scholarship, applicants should also

-- Have completed Free Application for Federal Student Aid (FAFSA)
+- Complete the Free Application for Federal Student Aid (FAFSA) by March

-- Have graduated from a Texas high school within one year of enrolling at SHSU
+- Graduate from a Texas high school within one year of enrolling at SHSU

 - Be admitted as a full time student at SHSU beginning in the fall semester